Shah backstage hero, has stuck to duties without desire for credit: Rajnath Singh | Politics

 Defence Minister Rajnath Singh on Wednesday described Home Minister Amit Shah as ''nepathya ke nayak'' (backstage hero) who has worked without any desire for credit and stuck to his duties despite bittersweet experiences in life.

-Releasing the book ''Shabdansh'', a collection of Shah's speeches on a variety of issues, Singh said Shah combines the rare mix of politics and spirituality and added that the range of his study will surprise many people.
+Releasing the book ''Shabdansh'', a collection of Shah's speeches on a variety of issues, Singh said the home minister combines the rare mix of politics and spirituality and added that the range of his study will surprise many people.

 Singh said, ''Every challenge made him (Shah) stronger.
 Without being concerned about acclaim or ignominy, he walked the path of his duties.
 Rarely do we get an amalgamation of politics and spirituality but it is in him.''
 Politics is meant to put the society on the right path but the term has lost its meaning and people look at it and politicians in a negative light, he said, adding that Shah is working to restore its true goal.